iori3150/MPS/README.md

 This project focuses on implementing the Moving Particle Simulation (MPS) method.
 The MPS method is a mesh-free numerical method used for simulating incompressible fluids.

-This project is designed to be educational, especially for begineers, with C++ classes and external libraries such as Eigen.
+We use C++ classes and external libraries such as [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page) to make the structure modern to some extent.
+We also provide extensive documentation to serve as a learning tool for beginners.

 ## Features
-- Usage of C++ classes and external libraries such as Eigen
+- Usage of C++ classes.
+- Vector/matrix operations using [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page)
 - Detailed documentation

 ## Getting Started